+White

+Male

+28-32 years old

+5'8" - 5'9"

+140-150

+Slender

+Light brown

+Light blue

-Race White Sex Male 28-32 years old Age Height 5'8" - 5'9" Weight 140-150 Build Slender Hair Light brown Eves Light blue Complexion Light (He stated the individual did not appear to have been in the sun
+Light (He stated the individual did not appear to have been in the sun and his complexion was almost pale looking.)

 MANASCO stated the individual's eyes were very noticeable as the man would look directly at him when he was talking.
 He stated many customers would look at guns or weapons and carry on a conversation about them, but this customer would look directly into his eyes during the time they were carrying on a conversation.
 He stated the man appeared to be alert and listened very carefully to the information he furnished concerning guns and ballistics.
 He stated the man's voice was very clear and of slightly higher pitch than normal, and in his opinion, the man's voice did not sound like a southerner, or at least the man had resided in other sections of the country until his voice did not resemble that of a person who had been in this area for a long time.
 He stated the man did not appear to be a strong person, but weak physically.
 He stated the man was polite and gave the impression of being intelligent.
-He stated the man's teeth were clean and straight although not perfect. recalls that the man's fingernails had been manicured and the fingernails were even with his fingers.
+He stated the man's teeth were clean and straight although not perfect.
+He recalls that the man's fingernails had been manicured and the fingernails were even with his fingers.